Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

 * Provide a checkout form for the shopper to complete the purchase and provide the necessary contact, shipping and payment information.

-* Display an order summary listing all the products to be purchased and their total cost including the bag total and delivery costs.
+* Display an order summary listing all the products to be purchased and their total cost including the cart total and delivery costs.

-* Provide a link back to the shopping bag in the case the shopper would like to adjust the products in the shopping bag.
+* Provide a link back to the shopping cart in the case the shopper would like to adjust the products in the shopping cart.

 * A message is displayed, informing the shopper the amount to be charged on the provided card.